 Damian Duggan: Director of Language Books Ltd and French Tutor

-live in France?
+You live in France?

 You want to learn French?

-One of the hardest things about living in a country and not speaking the language is ... not being able to speak
+One of the hardest things about living in a country and not speaking the language is ... not being able to speak and understand the language.

 You do not need to be anybody special, or specially intelligent to be able to speak French: what most people lack is having the right teacher and the right teaching.
+And the confidence to do so.

-As has been found by my hundreds of students over the years, I believe that you will find me to be right for you: I am even willing to offer a complete session free so as to prove that to you!
+As has been found by hundreds of my students over the years, I believe that you will find me to be right for you: I am even willing to offer a complete session free so as to prove that to you!

-Ever since the age of 21 when I first went to France to live and study (I am a graduate of Strasbourg University) I have loved French and it has been - and still is - a very large part of my
+Ever since the age of 21 when I first went to France to live and study (I am a graduate of Strasbourg University) I have loved French and it has been - and still is - a very large part of my life.

 Speaking French makes for personal contact, eases problems, and, in a word, makes for good living.